Category

-Areas of application for HR analytics
+Areas of application of HR analytics

 Philipp Wunderlich

-Use of data in human resources
+Using data in human resources

-From job advertisements, applicant management and onboarding to HR administration and payroll accounting, everything should follow a concrete strategy.
-But developing a strategy is difficult if the current position cannot be identified.
-Nevertheless, it is possible for HR departments to overcome precisely this challenge with the help of HR analytics.
+<a href="https://www.taod.de/services/strategy-consulting" data-webtrackingID="blog_content_link" >From job postings, applicant management and onboarding to personnel administration and payroll accounting, everything should follow a specific strategy.</a> But strategy development is difficult if the current position cannot be identified.
+After all, it is possible for HR departments to overcome exactly this challenge with the help of HR analytics.

-In recent years, HR has evolved from an operational discipline to a strategic discipline.
-As long as HR decisions are only made on the basis of a gut feeling, employees find it increasingly difficult to understand and accept the decisions and strategies.
-By using HR analytics, it is no longer necessary to rely on gut feeling.
-With targeted analysis, HR professionals can make data-driven decisions.
-In addition, the analysis helps to review and question the effectiveness of HR policies and various measures.
+Human resources has developed from an operational discipline to a strategic discipline in recent years.
+As long as personnel decisions are only made on the basis of gut feeling, it is becoming increasingly difficult for employees to understand and accept the decisions and strategies.
+By using HR analytics, you no longer have to rely on gut feeling.
+With <a href="https://www.taod.de/services/bi-und-data-analytics-consulting" data-webtrackingID="blog_content_link" >targeted analysis,</a> HR professionals can make data-driven decisions.
+In addition, the analysis helps to review and question the effectiveness of personnel policies and various measures.

-On the contrary, it's about creating the right mix of gut feeling and analytics.
-Although the person with their gut feeling and expertise remains the deciding factor, HR analytics puts them in a better position to make decisions and can also refute them using neutral data.
+But On the contrary, it's about creating the right mix of gut feeling and analytics.
+Although people remain decisive with their gut instinct and expertise, HR analytics put them in a better decision-making position and can also refute this on the basis of neutral data.
 This enables HR managers to design predictions and scenarios in order to make fact-based decisions.
-The aim should therefore be to make the transition from administrator to active designer.
+The aim should therefore be to make a change from an administrator to an active designer.

-Areas of application for HR analytics
+Areas of application of HR analytics

 Optimize recruiting